lexming/lexming.github.io/_posts/2021-08-15-nfs-mount-ubuntu-core-18.md

 [Install]
 WantedBy=remote-fs.target
 ```
+{: file="/etc/systemd/system/nextcloud-nfs-mount.service" }

 *Note*: `ExecStartPre` ensures that the mount point for the NFS volume exists on service start.

 # Use the NFS volume in NextCloud

-At this point, you might have already realized that I carried out this process in a [NextCloud](https://nextcloud.com/) instance.
-Here are the steps to use the NFS volume as the data storage of a NextCloud snap:
+At this point, you can see that I carried out this process in a
+[NextCloud](https://nextcloud.com/) instance.
+Here are the steps to use the NFS
+volume as the data storage of a NextCloud snap:

 1. Enable access to `/media` to NextCloud snap